Remi-Coulom/joedb/doc/source/intro.rst

 Joedb is a light-weight C++ database that keeps tabular data in memory, and writes a journal to a file.
 The whole data history is stored, so it is possible to re-create any past state of the database.
-Joedb has a network protocol, and can operate in a distributed fashion, a bit like :doc:`git for structured data
+Joedb has a network protocol, and can operate in a distributed fashion, a bit like :doc:`git for data
 <concurrency>`.
-It supports local and remote concurrent access to a file, with
+It provides `ACID <https://en.wikipedia.org/wiki/ACID>`_
-ACID transactions.
+transactions for local and remote concurrent access to a file.

 Joedb comes with a compiler that takes a database schema as input, and produces C++ code.
 The generated C++ data-manipulation code is convenient to use,